Long Buckby

 Long Buckby is a large village and civil parish in West Northamptonshire, England.
 In the 2021 census the parish of Long Buckby, which includes the hamlet of Long Buckby Wharf, was recorded as having a population of 4,511.

-Long Buckby is hill top village, located around 4.5 mile north-east of the town of Daventry, and roughly midway between Northampton and Rugby, with each being around 9 mile to the south-east and north-west respectively.
+Long Buckby is a hill top village, located around 4.5 mile north-east of the town of Daventry, and roughly midway between Northampton and Rugby, with each being around 9 mile to the south-east and north-west respectively.
 The west of the parish has the A5 road, Grand Union Canal, West Coast Main Line railway and M1 motorway all passing through the Watford Gap, with Watford, Northamptonshire being the next village to the north.